meddlin/rolodex/README.md

 # Rolodex

-A simple CRM for use at-work.
+A simple CRM for use at work.

 ![rolodex](./rolodex.png)